 👉 You have to install and activate the WholesaleX plugin on your site.
 Follow the official documentation for a seamless installation process 👈

-Step 1: Navigate the WholesaleX Setting
+Step 1: Navigate the WholesaleX Settings

 After activation, you will find the WholesaleX tab in the WordPress sidebar.
 Go to Dynamic Rules from the WholesaleX Dashboard.